 Smucker’s Natural Peanut Butter (No Salt Added)

-One instance where the brand’s definitely of natural matched my own!
+One instance where the brand’s definition of natural matched my own!
 While not organic, you should be able to find this more readily in your local grocery store.

 Nutrition: 210 calories, 16g fat (2.5 saturated), 0mg sodium, 6g carbs, 2g fiber, 1 g sugar, 8 g of protein